Sethianism: Creation

 From the "Unknown God" emanate aeons, a series of paired female and male beings.
-The first of these is Barbelo, who is coactor in the emanations that follow.
+The first of these is Barbelo, who is a co-actor in subsequent emanations.
 The aeons that result are representative of the various attributes of God, which are indiscernible when they are not abstracted from their origin.
 God and the aeons comprise the sum total of the spiritual universe, known as the Pleroma.

-In some versions of the myth, the Aeon Sophia imitates God's actions, performing an emanation of her own, without the prior approval of the other aeons in the Pleroma.
-This results in a crisis within the Pleroma, leading to the appearance of the Yaldabaoth, a "serpent with a lion's head."
-This figure is commonly known as the demiurge, the "artisan" or "craftsman," after the figure in Plato's Timaeus.
-This being is at first hidden by Sophia but subsequently escapes, stealing a portion of divine power from her in the process.
+In some versions of the myth, the aeon Sophia imitates God's actions, performing an emanation of her own without the prior approval of the other aeons in the Pleroma.
+This results in a crisis within the Pleroma, leading to the appearance of the Yaldabaoth, a "serpent with a lion's head".
+This figure is commonly known as the demiurge, the "artisan" or "craftsman", after the figure in Plato's Timaeus.
+Sophia at first hides this being but it subsequently escapes, stealing a portion of divine power from her in the process.

-Using this stolen power, Yaldabaoth creates a material world in imitation of the divine Pleroma.
+The Yaldabaoth uses this stolen power to create a material world imitating the divine Pleroma.
 To complete this task, he spawns a group of entities known collectively as Archons, "petty rulers" and craftsmen of the physical world.
-Like him, they are commonly depicted as theriomorphic, having the heads of animals.
-Some texts explicitly identify the Archons with the fallen angels described in the Enoch tradition in Judaic apocrypha.
+Like him, they are commonly depicted as zoomorphic, having the heads of animals.